-Risk factors for developing pellagra include poverty, staple diet poor in niacin (maize, Indian millet, or jowar), eating disorders, alcohol abuse, malabsorption, medication (INH, pyrazinamide, carbamazepine, carbidopa, chloramphenicol, phenytoin, phenobarbital), chemotherapy (5-fluorouracil, 6-mercaptopurine, azathioprine), post-surgical complications (gastrectomy), carcinoid syndrome, Crohn disease, Hartnup disease, and hypothyroidism.
+The most common etiologies of pellagra are alcohol use disorder, various medications, inadequate intake, and malabsorption.
+Risk factors include poverty, staple diet that is poor in niacin (maize, Indian millet, or jowar), eating disorders, human immunodeficiency virus (HIV), alcohol abuse, medication (isoniazid, pyrazinamide, carbamazepine, carbidopa, chloramphenicol, phenytoin, phenobarbital), chemotherapy (5-fluorouracil, 6-mercaptopurine, azathioprine), post-surgical complications (gastrectomy), carcinoid syndrome (tryptophan is converted to serotonin instead of niacin), malabsorptive states (eg, Crohn disease, Hartnup disease), and hypothyroidism.

 E52 – Niacin deficiency [pellagra]